MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-1-Product-catalog.md

 ## Practice Lab 3.1 – Manage product catalog

 ### Scenario
 As Contoso Coffee grows, they are looking to standardize their pricing structure and allow for easier creation of quotes, orders, and invoices with more accurate pricing and product details.
 Contoso Coffee recently released its newest smart coffee machine.
-As a functional consultant on their Dynamics 365 for Sales implementation, you have been asked to configure the product catalog.
+As a functional consultant on their Dynamics 365 Sales implementation, you have been asked to configure the product catalog.

 Upon successful completion of this lab, you will be able to:
 - Create unit groups